bobwzb/Draw_A_Ball/README.md

 (L·N+1)/2

 Half Lambert is first used in the Half Life by Valve.
-This model can increase the degree from 90 to 180, which can make nearly all the surface can be colored.
+This msolution can increase the visible degree from 90 to 180, which can make nearly all the surface be colored.

 This time we just choose the L=[ √3/3 , √3/3 , √3/3 ] as the direction of light, which is already normalized.
 So finally the function we use will be: